parateteena-crypto/Interns-Dashboard/README.md

 List the key technologies used to build the dashboard.

-Example :The dashboard was build using to build the dashboards.📊 Power BI Desktop – Dashboard creation and data visualization 📁 Excel – Data source and data preparation
+Example :The dashboard was build using to build the dashboards.

+📊 Power BI Desktop – Dashboard creation and data visualization 📁 Excel – Data source and data preparation
 🔄 Power Query – Data cleaning and transformation
 🧮 DAX – Calculated measures and KPIs